cruncha-cruncha/zork1-compiler/DEMO.md

 # Demo Game

-The demo game is unfinished, but these are all my plans for it:
+The demo game isn't fully tested, but these are all my plans for it.
+Spoilers.

 ## Map

-Underground has three main areas: maze, treasure, and monster.
-Monster and cave-spiders can show up anywhere underground if the player isn't carrying light.
+The map is divided into above- and below- ground.
+Above-ground has forests, a lake, fields, a cliff, and cave entrances.
+The lake will always have water.
+Deep forest will always have a tree.
+Other items spawn somewhat randomly.
+Below-ground has three main areas: maze, treasure, and den.

+## Commands

+The main commands are:

+- `INVENTORY`
+- `LOOK AROUND`
+- `GO direction`
+- `EXAMINE object`
+- `TAKE object`
+- `DROP object`
+- `EMPTY object`
+- `OPEN object`, only used for doors
+- `ADD object TO object`
+- `HIT object WITH object`
+- `WORK object WITH object`
+- `SPARK object AT object`
+- `TALK TO object`
+- `EAT object`
+- `SLEEP`

+There's also `TIME` and `WEATHER`.
+If you want a peek under the hood, try `DEBUG`.
+If you're impatient, try `CHEAT`.
+You can only interact with objects you're carrying or objects in the room.

 ## Objects

-On player:
+Above-ground

-cloak, axe, flint, cup, kettle, knife,
+- On player: cloak, axe, flint, cup, kettle, knife,

-In / near cabin:
-table, chairs, bed-frame,
-door, key, window,
-bucket, book, nails,
+- In / near cabin: table, chairs, bed-frame, door, key, window, bucket, book, nails,

-Others:
-boat-frame, tree-hollow (and gem), glass shard

-Animals:
-owl, crow, fish, frog, beetle, rabbit, snake, bat, bear,
+- Animals: owl, crow, fish, frog, beetle, rabbit, snake, bear,
-spider, cave-spider, spider-web,
-monster,

-Forageable:
-sticks, detritus, bullrushes,
-logs, sap, river-stones, bones, water,
+- Forageable: stick, detritus, bullrush, log, sap, river-stone, water,

-Foreageable and edible:
-berries, herbs, mushrooms, nuts, roots, ferns,
+- Foreageable and edible: berries, herbs, mushroom, nuts, root, fern,

-Craftable:
+- Others: boat-frame, tree-hollow (and gem)

+Below-ground

+- Animals: cave-spider, child-monster, parent-monster, bat,
+- Forageable: bones,
+- Others: magic-ring, gold-lump, stone-door, coffin (and cursed-skull), obsidian shard, sword, pick-axe, rocks

+Craftable

-book-page, soup, tea, fire, straps, rough-board, boiled-sap, charcoal, torch, note, master-key
+- book-page, soup, tea, fire, strap, rough-board, boiled-sap, charcoal, torch, note, master-key

-Below ground:
-gold-lump, stone-door, coffin (and cursed-skull, magic-ring), obsidian shard, sword, pick-axe, wire, rocks

-## Objectives
+## Monster Behaviour

-enter cabin, light fire, cook meal, find gem, kill monster, write a note, build a boat, descend waterfall to finish game
+Cave-spiders can show up anywhere underground, but only if there's light in the room (from a lit torch, fire, or the gem).
+The child monster never leaves it's den, doesn't care about light, and runs away to if the parent monster shows up.
+The parent monster roams all over the underground, but:

+- has to be light in the room for it's first encounter, it won't be lethal, and the monster will run away immediately
+- if after first encounter, underground, and light in room, monster might show up but will always run away immediately
+- if after first encounter, underground, and not light in room, the monster might show up and will always attack

+Both monsters will re-generate health when you're not around.
+The parent monster's max-health increases after every encounter.

 ## Mechnics